You've Hired an Attorney, What's Next?

 Now you are on the court’s timeline.
 This means the court, depending on the county you’ve decided to file your complaint (generally the county in which the accident occurred), will require you to complete specific steps in the litigation process to resolve your case before setting your case for trial.
 Different counties have varying time requirements and rules, but there are similarities.

-First, most courts allow a certain amount of time, generally at the commencement of a lawsuit, for discovery.
+First, most courts allow a certain amount of time for discovery, generally at the commencement of a lawsuit.
 Discovery is a formal process between your attorney and the at-fault party’s attorney (defense counsel) to exchange information regarding your case.
 The point of this process is to inform defense counsel (who’s likely been hired by the at-fault party’s insurance company) of every claim you likely included in your Demand Package or intend to present at trial.

 From defense counsel and through your attorney, you will likely be served with Form Interrogatories (questions), Requests for Production of Documents (requests for documented evidence to substantiate your claims), as well as a Notice of Deposition (your required appearance in front of defense counsel to formally answer questions about your claims under oath).